solliancenet/Azure-Machine-Learning-Dev-Guide/intro/tools.md

 ![The toolbar on the bottom of the page provides an option to deploy a web service.](media/visual-interface-deploy-web-service.png 'Deploy Web Service')

-If you wish to deploy to a secure web service, we recommend that you add a Kubernetes Service compute target to your workspace and [follow the instructions](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-secure-web-service) to use SSL to secure the web service.
+To deploy to a secure web service, we recommend adding a Kubernetes Service compute target to your workspace and [following the instructions](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-secure-web-service) to use SSL to secure the web service.
 You can either select an existing Kubernetes Service or create a new one.

 ![The Compute menu item is selected in the AML workspace, and Kubernetes Service is selected as the compute type.](media/visual-interface-create-kubernetes-compute-target.png 'Add Compute')